-In compliance with federal law, including the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, Executive Order 11246, and the Uniformed Services Employment and Reemployment Rights Act, as amended, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, religion, color, national or ethnic origin, age, disability, or military service in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
+In compliance with federal law, including the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, religion, color, national or ethnic origin, age, disability, military service, or genetic information in its administration of educational policies, programs, or activities admissions policies scholarship and lorp programs and their or other university-administered programs or employment.
 In addition, the university does not discriminate against individuals on the basis of their sexual orientation, gender identity, or gender expression consistent with the university's nondiscrimination policy.
-Inquiries or complaints should be directed to the Opportunity Development Office, Baker Building, PMB 401809, 2301 Vanderbilt Place, Nashville, Tennessee 37240-1809.
-Telephone (615) 322-4705 (V/TDD); FAX (615) 343-4969.
+Inquiries or complaints should be directed to the Equal Opportunity, Affirmative Action, and Disability Services Department, Baker Building, PMB 401809, Nashville, TN 37240-1809.
+Telephone (615) 322-4705 (V/TIDD); Fax (615) 343-4969.

-Vanderbilt University Creative Services and Vanderbilt Printing Services, 2010.
+Produced by Vanderbilt University Creative Services and Vanderbilt Printing Services, 2011.
 "Vanderbilt" and the Vanderbilt logo are registered trademarks and service marks of Vanderbilt University.